shaoqin2/Group3TeamProject/README.md

 Value | information
 --- | ---
 success | the word is posted into database successfully bad request | something went wrong with the post format

-### Register /register
+### POST /register
 Register a new user in the database

 **Request Parameters:**